taurus-org/taurus/doc/source/devel/howto_controllers/howto_motorcontroller.rst

 ~~~~~~~~~~~~~~~~~

 Sometimes it is useful to reset the current position to a certain value.
-Imagine you are writting a controller for a hardware controller which handles
+Imagine you are writing a controller for a hardware controller which handles
 stepper motors.
 When the hardware is asked for a motor position it will
 probably answer some value from an internal register which is
 incremented/decremented each time the motor goes up/down a step.
 Probably this